Do you have a good credit score?

 If you are using too much of your available credit or you are maxed out, you can be denied the credit card application.
 The reason being, your creditors can think you are not a creditworthy person.

 So, it’s best to keep your credit utilization ratio below 30%.
-And your chances of getting approved for a new credit card increases!
+Your chances of getting approved for a new credit card increase!

 You have a limited credit history

 Are you applying for a top-tier credit card?